PastorGL/OneRing/EXECUTE.md

 java -jar ./RestWrapper/target/one-ring-cli.jar -h
 usage: One Ring CLI utility
-  -c,--config <arg>            Config file (JSON or .ini format) -h,--help                    Print a list of command line options and exit -l,--local                   Run in local mode (its options have no effect otherwise) -L,--localCores <arg>        Set cores # for local mode, by default * -- all cores
+  -c,--config <arg>            Config file (JSON or .ini format) -D,--metricsStorePath <arg>  Path where to store data stream metrics, if needed -h,--help                    Print a list of command line options and exit -l,--local                   Run in local mode (its options have no effect otherwise) -L,--localCores <arg>        Set cores # for local mode, by default * -- all cores